Objectives of the service

 Users and their needs

-Our key customers are people with non-lethal diseases triggered by air pollution and pollen.
+Our target customers are people with non-lethal diseases triggered by air pollution and pollen.
 Globally there are at least 1,5 billion people affected by asthma, rhinitis, bronchitis, or pollen allergies.
+We are currently focusing on the Norwegian market for our sensor service.

 Major user groups: